Introducing Gabbee.io: AI BDR for Zoho CRM

 Quick Background

 When I say I built Gabbee in 1.5 days, that's not hyperbole.
-It was a weekend project where I figured out the main structure in Next.js, set up the data models for tasks, integrated Bland AI's API for the phone/voice features, and styled it with Tailwind.
+It was a weekend project where I figured out the main structure in Next.js, set up the data models for lead qualification, integrated Bland AI's API for the phone/voice features, and connected it to Zoho CRM.
 Because Next.js is so efficient for building full-stack apps, and Tailwind lets me handle layout quickly, I got the MVP up and running in record time.

 How It Works in Practice